Mountain Lion introduced a new iOS-like feature to allow users to be notified when an application requests access to that user’s contacts:

 BEGIN TRANSACTION;

-CREATE TABLE access (service TEXT NOT NULL, client TEXT NOT NULL, client_type INTEGER NOT NULL, allowed INTEGER NOT NULL, prompt_count INTEGER NOT NULL, CONSTRAINT KEY PRIMARY KEY (service, client, client_type));
+CREATE TABLE access (service TEXT NOT NULL, client TEXT NOT NULL, client_type INTEGER NOT NULL, allowed INTEGER NOT NULL, prompt_count INTEGER NOT NULL, CONSTRAINT key PRIMARY KEY (service, client, client_type));

 INSERT INTO "access" VALUES('kTCCServiceAddressBook','com.apple.FinalCutPro',0,1,0);